 Watch out for flying debris.
 Flying debris from tornadoes causes most fatalities and injuries.

 After a tornado

-Follow FEMA’s guidelines for a safe clean-up following the storm.
+Follow FEMA’s guidelines for a safe return to normal following the storm.